dlemon/mongoose-gm/README.md

 This module depends on gm, which in turn depends on the imagemagick CLI installed.
 Without it, it does not work.
 See the gm README.

 ## Granularity
-You have the ability to partially/fully load all attachments or do the same for a single attachment.
-Since this API inherits the mongoose-gridstore API your granularity is also add image attachment or attachment level: you can opt to only load images or only load attachments that are not images, or mix and match loading of the two types.
+You have the ability to partially/fully load all images or do the same for a single image.

 ## Schema Decoration
 ```javascript